swadhaaa/Rock-Paper-Scissor-Lizard-Spock/README.md

 ### Ending the Game

 To end the game, enter `0` when prompted for your choice.
-The game will then exit the loop and end.
+The game will then exit the loop and conclude.

 ## Scoring

-The game keeps track of the number of rounds played, as well as the player's and computer's scores.
+The game keeps track of the number of rounds played, as well as the scores of both the player and the computer.
 After each round, it displays the current game count and the scores.

 ## Built With

 - [Rust](https://www.rust-lang.org/) - The programming language used.

-## Author

-- Your Name

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc